perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 > - NTFS clusters are smaller for smaller disk drives
 > - Uses Unicode (international date format)

+- **What is the Master File Table (MFT)?**
+	- Contains the following information:
+		- All files in the disk
+		- Includes system files OS uses
+		- 15 records reserved for system files
+		- Metadata (records in MFT)

 ---
 ## Table Summaries